Handcuffs and Hustles: Why Income Streams are Crucial

 They also act as a mini-insurance policy.
 I’m self-employed and so my income can be irregular.
 If things go south, I can’t lean on a larger organization to support me financially as I get through the slow periods.
 I deliberately invested in dividend growth stocks out of necessity.

-In 2017, interest and dividends accounted for 25% of our total income.
-If business implodes, I can tap into a small stream of income to help through the lean months.
+In 2022, interest and dividends accounted for 23% of our total income.
+If our business implodes, I can tap into a small stream of income to help through the lean months.
 And websites can go to zero without warning – it’s just an unfortunate part of the game.

 Step 1.
 Save As Much As Possible